Skip to main content

 An improvement notice is a local land charge.[12]

-The local authority can suspend the action specified in an improvement notice until such time, event, or occurrence that is specified in the notice.[9]
+The local authority can suspend the action specified in an improvement notice until a specific time or event specified in the notice.[14]

 Prohibition order

-• an owner or occupier of the whole or part of the specified premises
+• owner or occupier of the whole or part of the specified premises

 • mortgagee of the whole or part of the premises

-• for buildings containing flats, every person who to the local authority's knowledge is an owner or mortgagee of the premises in which the common parts are comprised (service can be by fixing to some conspicuous part of the building)
+For buildings containing flats, notice should be served on every person who to the local authority's knowledge is an owner or mortgagee of the premises in which the common parts are comprised.

 It is an offence to fail to comply with a prohibition order without reasonable excuse.[23]